Elinor78/cpp-adv-eng/docs/requirements_analysis/preliminary_DB_design/README.md

 ### TimeSlot
 The TimeSlot entity is comprised of begin_time.
 It is an enumerated entity, which will be created on database creation and then cannot be written to by users of the system.
 It will enumerate all possible time slots within a day.
 This will enable efficient checks for schedule availability.

+## Technology

+Currently we are planning to use SQLite3, which is a low profile relational database.